oavioz/aws-workshop-serverless-datalake/README.md

 If you hover on dark blue patches on the heatmap you will see that those particular users are listening to same track repeatedly.

-### Visualization 2: Tree map of most played Artist Names
+### Visualization 2: Tree map visualization type for using the of most played by Artist Names

 In this step we will create a visualization that shows who are the host played artists